 Take the Confusion Out of Buying Medicare Supplemental Insurance

-Medigap, Medicare Advantage, Plans A through L. Choosing a Medicare supplemental insurance plan can be overwhelming and confusing.
+Medigap, Medicare Advantage, Plans A through N—choosing the right insurance plan can be overwhelming and confusing.
 Here's a primer to help take the mystery out of Medicare supplemental insurance.

 What is Supplemental Insurance?